EPCCed/archer2-intro-to-lammps/_episodes/02-lammps-on-archer2.md

 > ethanol seemed to fit both of those.
 {: .callout}

-To submit your first job on ARCHER2, please run:
+You can submit your first job on ARCHER2 by running:

 ```bash
 sbatch sub.slurm